Shazam! Fury of the Gods: Plot

-Billy and the Shazamily emerge with the Wizard in the Vasquez home, where they reveal their secret identities to their foster parents.
-Kalypso appears with a dragon named Ladon to acquire the Apple.
-All but Billy lose their powers in the skirmish while Kalypso retrieves the Apple.
-She intends to plant the Tree on Earth, rather than in the Gods' Realm, planning to terraform the Earth.
-Kalypso mortally wounds Hespera and depowers Anthea when they object.
-She later plants the tree at Citizens Bank Park, which spawns monsters that attack the city.
-Billy, in despair, asks the Wizard to revoke his powers, though the Wizard assures him he is a true hero.
+Billy and the Shazamily emerge with the Wizard at the Vasquez home, where they reveal their secret identities to their foster parents.
+Kalypso appears with the dragon Ladon to acquire the Apple and destroy the Vasquez house.

+The Shazamily attempts to keep the Apple away from Kalypso, but everyone except Billy loses their powers in the skirmish.
+Kalypso retrieves it, using it to plant the Tree at Citizens Bank Park.
+It then spawns various monsters to attack the city.

+Hespera and Anthea object to their sister's destructive plan, but Kalypso mortally wounds Hespera and de-powers Anthea.
+Billy, in despair, asks the Wizard to revoke his powers, but the Wizard assures him that he is a true hero and so worthy of them.

-Heeding the Wizard's words, Billy turns into Shazam and flies off to stop Kalypso, while the Shazamily enlist the help of unicorns to fend off the monsters in the city.
-Meanwhile, Shazam persuades a dying Hespera to help him stop Kalypso.
-Realizing the dome reacts violently to his lightning, Billy lures Kalypso to the Park while Hespera shrinks the dome to contain them.
-Billy fights Kalypso and Ladon before killing them both by overloading the staff with electricity, destroying the tree and Kalypso's army with them, at the cost of his own life.
+Heeding the Wizard's words, Billy flies off to stop Kalypso, while the Shazamily enlists the help of dark unicorns to fend off the other monsters.
+Billy persuades a dying Hespera to help him stop Kalypso.
+Realizing the dome reacts violently to his lightning, Billy lures Kalypso to the park while Hespera shrinks the dome to contain them.

+Billy sacrifices himself to stop Kalypso and Ladon by overloading the staff with electricity and destroying the Tree and Kalypso's army with it.
+Hespera acknowledges him as a true god before succumbing to her wounds, causing the dome to disappear.

-Anthea brings Billy's grieving family to her kingdom for his funeral as they mourn for him.
-However, the demigoddess Diana suddenly appears and repairs the staff, imbuing it with her power before using it to revive the Gods' Realm and resurrect Billy, who happily reunites with his family.
-Billy then uses the staff to restore all of his siblings' powers.
-The Shazamily fixes their home while Anthea and the Wizard take up residence on Earth.
+Anthea takes Billy's grieving family to the Gods' Realm for his burial.
+Diana Prince, known as Wonder Woman, appears and repairs the staff.
+Imbuing it with her power, she uses it to revive the Gods' Realm, restore Anthea's powers, and resurrect Billy.
+Billy, in turn, uses the staff to restore his siblings' powers.
+The Shazamily rebuild their home, while Anthea and Freddy start a relationship, and the Wizard takes up residence on Earth.

-In a mid-credits scene, Emilia Harcourt and John Economos attempt to recruit Billy on behalf of Amanda Waller to join the Justice Society.
-In a post-credits scene, a still-incarcerated, now-bearded Sivana encounters Mister Mind once again, infuriated of him abruptly dissappearing for two years, and asks where he has been.
-Mister Mind informs him that the plan is in progress and that there is one last thing he needs to complete it, and that he has taken so long as he has no wings or legs, and tells Sivana to be patient but Sivana is angry that Mister Mind hasn't begun to enacting their plan yet.
+In a mid-credits scene, Emilia Harcourt and John Economos invite Billy into the Justice Society on behalf of Amanda Waller, but Billy declines.
+In a post-credits scene, a still-incarcerated Sivana encounters Mister Mind once again, enraged that he has not begun enacting their plan.